Alert 1 Review Summary

 Both mobile pendants have locations tracking technology.
 The Kelsi works through 911’s tracking system, such that senior users who do not know where they are calling from will be connected to 911 to access 911’s system to locate.
 Pax is GPS-enabled.
 For more information, check out the Alert 1 website.

 Back in 2013, the company had an A+ rating with only 6 complaints.
-Their level of complaints have climbed over the last two years.
+Their level of complaints have climbed over the last few years.
 The main area of dissatisfaction seemed to be the way they dealt with refunds.
 We had a reader who who wrote in about his concerns in getting his money back in accordance with Alert1’s 30-day money back guarantee.
 It took him a few phone calls, but he did get his money refunded.

-On the Consumer Affairs website, they had a high rating of 4 plus stars.
+On the Consumer Affairs website, they have a high rating of 4 plus stars.
 A lot of consumers were happy with the services offered.
-Going through the minority of low rating reviews from customers, there appeared a common thread that dissatisfaction layed either with the lack of refunds or how refunds were processed.
+Going through the minority of low rating reviews from customers, there appeared a common thread that dissatisfaction laid either with the lack of refunds or how refunds were processed.
 Keep in mind that the initial 30-day refund period will come and go quickly and shipments can get delayed.
 If you can work with that, it will reduce the risk for disappointment.

 Alert 1 is a respected medical alert company with quality products and services.
 They have various products and options to suit different senior needs.
 There pricing is reasonable and they offer a 30 day money back guarantee.
 If you are interested in what you have read, take a look at their website for more information and access current readers’ offers.